ModisWorks/modisworks.github.io/doc/guides/install-portable.md

     <summary>Python installation - Windows</summary>

 1. Go to the [Python downloads page for Python 3.7.4](https://www.python.org/downloads/release/python-374/).
-2. Scroll down a bit, and download the [Windows x86-64 executable installer](https://www.python.org/ftp/python/3.7.4/python-3.7.4-amd64.exe) if you're on 64-bit, or the [Windows x86 executable installer](https://www.python.org/ftp/python/3.7.4/python-3.7.4.exe) if you're on 32-bit.
+1. Scroll down a bit, and download the [Windows x86-64 executable installer](https://www.python.org/ftp/python/3.7.4/python-3.7.4-amd64.exe) if you're on 64-bit, or the [Windows x86 executable installer](https://www.python.org/ftp/python/3.7.4/python-3.7.4.exe) if you're on 32-bit.
 (You can also click those links to download them without going to the website)
-3. Run the installer. **Check the box for `Add Python 3.7 to PATH`**.
+1. Run the installer. **Check the box for `Add Python 3.7 to PATH`**.
     > If you picked `Customize installation`, **check `Add Python to environment variables`** on the second options page.

+That's it!
+We don't need to install all the Python packages manually as they are included with the Modis for Windows download.
+> If you're not using the provided Python venv, just install all the requirements with pip like usual.
 </details>

 <details>